Green–Kubo relations: Nonlinear response and transient time correlation functions

 The ensemble average of the right hand side of the Kawasaki expression is to be evaluated under the application of both the thermostat and the external field.
 At first sight the transient time correlation function (TTCF) and Kawasaki expression might appear to be of limited use—because of their innate complexity.
 However, the TTCF is quite useful in computer simulations for calculating transport coefficients.
-Both expressions can be used to derive new and useful fluctuation expressions quantities like specific heats, in nonequilibrium steady states.
+Both expressions can be used to derive new and useful fluctuation expressions for quantities like specific heats in nonequilibrium steady states.
 Thus they can be used as a kind of partition function for nonequilibrium steady states.